 DAY 1 – The mating season of deers

 Introduction of the guide and description of the schedule in our office at Pescasseroli (L’Aquila), Largo Molinari.
 In the evening there will be a short hike to hear the bells of deers and to see deers at sunset.
-Then, accomodation of participants in the hotel, dinner and overnight stay.
+Then, accommodation of participants in the hotel, dinner and overnight stay.

-Breakfast in the hotel and departure at sunrise for a high altitude itinerary.
+Breakfast at the hotel and departure at sunrise for a high altitude itinerary.
 During the itinerary we will have the chance to observe these beautiful ungulates and, waiting for some time, we can see also other animals who live in this area.
 Then packed lunch, in the afternoon return to the valley, collection of luggage and departure of participants.

 Guide and organization

-Accommodation in a hotel and refuge
+Accommodation in a hotel

 Extra and personal expenses